 - Be able to travel on short notice.

 The successful candidates will possess the following behavioural competencies:

 - Strategic thinking.

 Mi’gmawe’l Tplu’taqnn Incorporated is an organization dedicated to advancing the rights and interests of Mi’gmaq First Nations of New Brunswick.
 Candidates’ knowledge of the Mi’gmaq language, culture and the Mi’gmaq First Nation communities of New Brunswick will therefore be given the highest consideration.
-In addition, Mi’gmawe’l Tplu’taqnn Incorporated may give preferential consideration to candidates who are members of one of the Mi’gmaq Fist Nation communities of New Brunswick.
+In addition, Mi’gmawe’l Tplu’taqnn Incorporated may give preferential consideration to candidates who are members of one of the Mi’gmaq First Nation communities of New Brunswick.

 SALARY: The position is dependent on confirmation of funding.
-Salary will be based on experience.
-Please note that this is also a limited time contract position.
+Salary will be based on

 Subject to the response to this competition, education and experience requirements may increase.

 Applications must be received by July 1, 2018, at 11:59pm.

 We thank all those who apply however only those selected for further consideration will be contacted.
 Candidates are responsible for the timely receipt of applications.